SuperOfficeDocs/superoffice-docs/user-guide/en/admin/orphans/deleting-companies-in-our-companies-tab-win.md

 ---
-uid: help-en-deleting-companies-in-our-companies-tab-web
+uid: help-en-deleting-companies-in-our-companies-tab
-title: Deleting companies in the Our companies tab web
+title: Deleting companies in the Our companies tab
-description: Deleting companies in the Our companies tab web
+description: Deleting companies in the Our companies tab
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance